GSA/challenges-and-prizes/pages/contact.md

 # Contact Us

-The <a href="https://www.challenge.gov/" style="color: #0050d8;">Challenge.Gov</a> platform is available to all federal agencies to help them list their challenge and prize competitions and learn how to engage the public through this innovative approach.
+The Challenge.Gov platform is available to all federal agencies to help them list their challenge and prize competitions and learn how to engage the public through this innovative approach.

-Contact the Challenge.Gov team at <a href="mailto:team@challenge.gov" style="color: #0050d8;">team@challenge.gov</a> to learn how to get started.
+Contact the Challenge.Gov team at <a href="mailto:team@challenge.gov">team@challenge.gov</a> to learn how to get started.
-For all media inquiries, please email <a href="mailto:press@gsa.gov" style="color: #0050d8;">press@gsa.gov</a>.
+For all media inquiries, please email <a href="mailto:press@gsa.gov">press@gsa.gov</a>.

 You can also keep up with the community and <a href="https://www.challenge.gov/" style="color: #0050d8;">Challenge.Gov</a> on social media:
 <a href="http://www.twitter.com/challengegov" target="_blank" rel="noopener" style="color: #0050d8;">Twitter</a>, <a href="http://www.facebook.com/challengegov" target="_blank" rel="noopener" style="color: #0050d8;">Facebook</a>, & <a href="https://www.linkedin.com/company/challengegov/" target="_blank" rel="noopener" style="color: #0050d8;">LinkedIn</a>.